 your site, including your customer ID.
 Note that it is loaded

 Yes.
 Simply configure GTM to load the Hola JS on all pages that have video or links to video pages.
+Specifically:

 The JS is loaded asynchronously.
 If the script loads too slowly or fails to load altogether, your site will continue to work just as it does today.